Malta MedAir

 Malta MedAir is a European-based airline registered in Malta, which flies under a Maltese air operator's certificate (AOC).
 Malta Medair is a full member of the European Regions Airline Association (ERA).

 Fleet

-The fleet of Malta Medair consists of two Airbus A320-200 aircraft operated for Medsky Airways, 9H-MSA and 9H-MSB.
-Also, one aircraft is stored in Malta, 9H-MMO, operating flights for Malta Medair.
+The fleet of Malta Medair consists of two Airbus A320-200 aircraft operated for Medsky Airways, 9H-MSA and 9H-MSB and one aircraft operating flights for the company, 9H-MMO, which at the moment is stored in Malta.
 The airline has ordered three A320neo aircraft.

-As of August 2025, Malta MedAir operates the following aircraft:
+As of August 2025, Malta MedAir operates the following Airbus A320 family aircraft: